 In January 2022, the Organization entered into an agreement to lease building space which required monthly payments ranging from \$1,500 to \$1,545, based on annual base payment increases.
 The Organization will pay 3 months' rent at a time.
 The lease liability was measured at a discount rate of 2.88%, which is the Organization's risk-free borrowing rate.
-As a result of the lease, the Organization reported a right of use asset with a net book value of \$17,661 at June 30, 2023.
+The Lease expired in June 2024 and the Lessor and Project Lift decided to continue the lease on a month by month basis.
+As a result of the lease, the Organization reported a right of use asset with a net book value of \$ - 0 - at June 30, 2024.